SachinShekhar/cdk-global-cloud/README.md

-# cdk-stack-set
+# cdk-global-cloud

-An opinionated CDK library for deploying global cloud infrastructures.
+An opinionated CDK library for implementing global cloud infrastructures.